Heribert Prantl: Early life and family

 Prantl was born in Nittenau in Bavaria on 30 July 1953.
 A stipendiary of the Catholic "Cusanuswerk", he studied law, philosophy and history at the University of Regensburg and earned his juris doctor.
 Afterwards he studied journalism and worked as a judge as well as a public prosecutor.

 Work as a journalist

 In 1988, Prantl started working for the Süddeutsche Zeitung (SZ) in the department for domestic policy with focus on legal policy.
 In 1992 he was promoted to deputy head of the department and 1995 he became the head of the department.
-As of March 1, 2019 he stepped down from duties as head of the opinion department and as a member of the editorial board.
+As of 1 March 2019 he stepped down from duties as head of the opinion department and as a member of the editorial board.
 He continues to work at the SZ as a writer and columnist, writing a weekly column on political and societal issues under the headline Prantls Blick for the paper's weekend edition.
+He also publishes under his own name and website.
+In an interview with the Tagesspiegel, Prantl said he did not believe in rigid pension regulations, especially not in the journalism profession.

 Considered a social liberal by many, Prantl has achieved a reputation of being a defender of a liberal and cosmopolitan society that respects the basic rights of all people.